jsaintro/publicnotes/3dprinting/Firmware/Marlin-2.0.x.md

 9. Open the project
 10. Select your branch
 	1. From the blue status bar on the bottom left most (Says "2.0.x" initially).
-Select "2.0.1"
+Select "2.0.7.2" Currently
 11. edit platformio.ini and select your environment (Default for mega2560 is fine for ramps.
 12. Configure
     1. Edit Marlin/Configuration.h